Board Policies

 GP 6: COMMITTEE STRUCTURE

-The COCC Board will have eight standing committees with members and chairs appointed by the board chair.
-Additionally, the board chair will appoint members of the board to serve as liaison to non-board committees and outside organizations.
-The board chair will use reasonable efforts to consult with each board member prior to making an appointment.
-Appointments will be made at the annual organization meeting of the board, or as necessary due to unexpected vacancy.
+The COCC Board will have ten (10) standing committees with members and chairs appointed by the Board Chair.
+Additionally, the Board Chair will appoint members of the Board to serve as liaison to non-Board committees and outside organizations.
+The Board Chair will use reasonable efforts to consult with each member prior to making an appointment.
+Appointments will be made no later than at the September Board meeting, and when necessary due to unexpected vacancy.

 Unless otherwise noted below, each committee appointment shall be for a period of one year, and members may serve more than one term.